 [38]Pest information

-[39]The cassava green mite, Mononychellus tanajoa (Bondar) (Acari: Tetranychidae), is one of the major pests of cassava Manihot esculenta (Euphorbiaceae) (Byrne et al., 1982; Byrne, Belloti and Guerrero, 1983; Veiga, 1985) – the main staple crop for more than 11 percent of the world’s population (FAO, 2013).
+[39]The cassava green mite, Mononychellus tanajoa (Bondar) (Acari: Tetranychidae), is one of the major pests of cassava Manihot esculenta (Euphorbiaceae) (Byrne et al., 1982; Byrne, Belloti and Guerrero, 1983; Veiga, 1985) – a staple crop for more than 11 percent of the world’s population (FAO, 2013).
 It prefers to feed on the underside of young leaves of growing shoots of the cassava plant.
-Immature and adult mites feed by piercing plant tissues and sucking out the contents of cells, leading to leaf distortion and chlorotic mottling (Figure 1A, Figure 1B and Figure 1C).
+Immature and adult mites feed by piercing plant tissues and sucking out the contents of cells, leading to leaf distortion and chlorotic mottling (Figure 1A-C)..
 Severe mite damage can lead to defoliation of the upper parts of shoots, producing a “candlestick” appearance (Figure 1D) and resulting in 50–80% storage root yield loss (Shukla, 1976; Byrne, Belloti and Guerrero, 1983; Byrne et al., 1982; Veiga, 1985; CABI, 2020).
-M. tanajoa has been on the A1 list of pests of the Asia and Pacific Plant Protection Commission since 1992 and the Pacific Plant Protection Organisation since 1993.
-The mite has also been on the A2 list of pests of East Africa and Southern Africa since 2001 and China since 1992 and has been a quarantine pest in the United States of America since 1989 (EPPO, 2020).
+M. tanajoa has been a quarantine pest in the United States of America since 1989 and in China since 1992.
+It has been on the A1 list of pests of the Asia and Pacific Plant Protection Commission since 1992 and of the Pacific Plant Protection Organisation since 1993.
+The mite has also been on the A2 list of pests of East Africa and Southern Africa since (EPPO, 2020).

-[42]Mononychellus tanajoa (Figure 2A) is considered to be a tropical and subtropical species.
-It was first described from Manihot spp. in South America in 1938 and is now widely distributed in South and Central America (Machi, et al. 2014; Vásquez-Ordóñez and Parsa, 2014; CABI, 2020; EPPO, 2020; Migeon and Dorkeld, 2021).
+[42]Mononychellus tanajoa (Figure 2A) is a tropical and subtropical species.
+It was first described on Manihot spp. in Brazil in 1938 and is now widely distributed in South and Central America (Machi, et al. 2014; Vásquez-Ordóñez and Parsa, 2014; CABI, 2020; EPPO, 2020; Migeon and Dorkeld, 2021).
 In Africa, M. tanajoa was first reported in Uganda in 1971 (Lyon, 1973).
-From there, it rapidly spreads throughout the cassava-growing regions of the continent and is now established in over 30 countries (Byrne, Belloti and Guerrero, 1983; Gutierrez et al., 1988; Yaninek, 1988; Yaninek, et al.1989; Bolland, Gutierrez and Flechtmann, 1998; Vásquez-Ordóñez and Parsa, 2014; CABI, 2020; EPPO, 2020; Migeon and Dorkeld, 2021).
+From there, it rapidly spread throughout the cassava-growing regions of the continent and is now established in over 30 countries (Byrne, Belloti and Guerrero, 1983; Gutierrez et al., 1988; Yaninek, 1988; Yaninek, et al.1989; Bolland, Gutierrez and Flechtmann, 1998; Vásquez-Ordóñez and Parsa, 2014; CABI, 2020; EPPO, 2020; Migeon and Dorkeld, 2021).

-[43]This mite is mainly a pest of cultivated M. esculenta, although has also been recorded on other Manihot species (Bondar, 1938; Flechtmann and Baker, 1970).
-In addition, it occurs on several species in other plant families, including Erythrina sp., Gliricidia maculata, Gliricidia sepium, Phaseolus vulgaris and Senna occidentalis (Fabaceae) (Rossi Simons, 1961; Baker and Pritchard, 1962; Estebanes-Gonzalez and Baker, 1968; Andrews and Poe, 1980; Mendonça et al., 2011); Passiflora cincinnata and Passiflora edulis (Passifloraceae) (Moraes, Moreira and Delalibera, 1995; Mendonça et al., 2011); and Typha domingensis (Typhaceae) (Aguilar and Murillo, 2008; Moraes, Moreira and Delalibera, 1995; Migeon and Dorkeld, 2021).
+[43]This mite is mainly a pest of cultivated M. esculenta, although it has been recorded on other Manihot species (Bondar, 1938; Flechtmann and Baker, 1970).
+It also occurs on several species in other plant families, including Erythrina sp., Gliricidia maculata, Gliricidia sepium, Phaseolus vulgaris and Senna occidentalis (Fabaceae) (Rossi Simons, 1961; Baker and Pritchard, 1962; Estebanes-Gonzalez and Baker, 1968; Andrews and Poe, 1980; Mendonça et al., 2011); Passiflora cincinnata and Passiflora edulis (Passifloraceae) (Moraes, Moreira and Delalibera, 1995; Mendonça et al., 2011); and Typha domingensis (Typhaceae) (Aguilar and Murillo, 2008; Moraes, Moreira and Delalibera, 1995; Migeon and Dorkeld, 2021).

 [44]The life cycle of M. tanajoa consists of the egg and four active stages: six-legged larva, eight-legged protonymph, deutonymph and adult.
 An inactive (quiescent) stage is present between the active stages, during which moulting occurs.
-This species overwinters in temperate climates as eggs or adult females.
+This species overwinters as eggs or adult females.
 It completes a generation in 24.7 days on M. esculenta at 24 ± 2 °C, 65 ± 10% relative humidity (Moraes, Moreira and Delalibera, 1995).
 The developmental time can decrease substantially with increasing temperature; M. tanajoa needs only eight days to develop from egg to adult at 31 °C. An adult female can lay about 58 eggs during its lifetime (Yaninek et al., 1989).
 The highest population density of M. tanajoa occurs during the first half of the dry season (Yaninek et al., 1989).
 In Brazil, severe damage is only observed in the dry areas of the northeast region, although the mite is widely distributed in the country (Moraes and Flechtmann, 2008).